About Your Donation

-- Adoption of a Senior Dog or Medical Needs Dog – (Senior is defined as over 7 years of age) – Donation of any amount over $150.
+- Adopting a Very Special Senior Dog or Medical Needs Dog – Donations start at $125.
+(Senior is defined as over 7 years of age, these are our most special Dogs!)

-Training Deposits of $50 will be required on most Puppy Adoptions as well as on some Adult Adoptions.
+- Training Deposits will be required on most Puppy Adoptions and on some Adult Dog Adoptions.

-We provide all of our dogs needed care based on their current conditions.
-Please know that unanticipated medical situations can occur post adoption.
-Once you have rescued your dog any further medical care is your responsibility.
-Please notify us if any situations happen post adoption.
+We provide needed care based on the current conditions of our animals.
+Please know that unanticipated medical situations can occur post-adoption.
+Once you have rescued your dog any further medical care is the responsibility of the Adopting Family.
+Please notify us if any situations happen post-adoption.
 Rescued dogs have often lived difficult lives and some of the conditions associated with this can show up at a later date.